disco-lang/disco/docs/introduction/types.rst

 natural number, we also cannot *divide* two natural numbers.

 - The natural numbers plus fractions such as ``2/3`` make up the type of *fractional numbers*, written ``F``, ``𝔽``, ``Frac`` or ``Fractional``.
-  This type supports addition, multiplication, and division.
+This type supports addition, multiplication, and :doc:`division </reference/division>`.

 - The integers plus all positive or negative fractions make up the type of *rational numbers*, written ``Q``, ``ℚ``, or ``Rational``.
   This type supports all four standard arithmetic operations: addition, multiplication, subtraction, and division.

-You will learn more about these types, how to convert between them, *etc.*; for now it's important just to know that they exist and to understand the basic distinctions between them.
+You will learn more about these types and how to convert between them later; for now it's important just to know that they exist and to understand the basic distinctions between them.

-Note that Disco does not have floating-point numbers: all rational numbers are stored exactly as a ratio, not as a decimal approximation.
+Note that Disco does not have so-called "floating-point" numbers: all rational numbers are stored exactly as a fraction, not as a decimal approximation.
 For example,

 ::